How to Build a Sled Kite

 At 58 cm (23 in.) long when rolled up, the MBK 2-Skewer Sled is small enough for kids and yet provides great flying performance for adults to enjoy as well.

-This sled has a shallow V-shape cutout at the top and has spars which are a little further apart at the top than they are at the bottom.
+This sled has a shallow V-shape cutout at the top and has spars that are a little further apart at the top than they are at the bottom.

 No tails are required, although long and colorful ones can be used for more spectacle in the air!